 Taking the Law Into Your Own Hands

 When you take the law into your own hands you lose all credibility in the courts.
-For example if you try to get compensation from the dog owner without consulting with a personal injury lawyer you might end up hurting yourself down the road.
+For example, if you try to get compensation from the dog owner without consulting with a dog bite injury lawyer you might end up hurting yourself down the road.
 Other people have been known to threaten dog owners after the fact and turn to blackmail methods in order to take advantage of the dog attack.

 Let us know if you have ever been in an animal attack.
 Share your thoughts and let us know if you responded by hurting the animal.
 Did it serve you well or were you taken to court for your violence?
 Explain what you think is the best response to an animal attack.